networq/website/getting-started.md

 Install NetworQ to run this package.

-* Change directory of the command window, to the folder containing your package, in this example the holacracy-package and run:
+Change directory of the command window, to the folder containing your package, in this example the holacracy-package and run:

 ```
-$ networq install # install dependencies into packages
+$ networq install

 ```

+The installation will create a directory "packages" and import all the dependency packages for your Graph.

-### 3. Configure NewtorQ to use the package
+### 3. Configure NewtorQ

 The directory networq-web contains an environment file.
 Configure the `NETWORQ_GRAPH` variable in the `.env` file to apply any valid NetworQ package.

-* The environmental settings may be adjusted using the command prompt:
+The environmental settings may be adjusted using the command prompt:

 ```
 $ edit .env # Adjust for your setup